MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/application-tab-templates.md

 | `data` | Additional data parameter to be parsed with the `url` parameter <br>  | No | String <br><br> Slugs <br><br> OData <br><br><br> | contoso <br><br> `{anchor.title}` <br><br> `{anchor._customerid_value@OData.Community.Display.V1.FormattedValue}` <br> `{$odata.incident.title.?$filter=incidentid eq '{anchor.incidentid}'&$select=title}` <br> |

 >[!Note]
-> When an agent switches from a tab template of type third-party website to another tab, and then switches back to the tab template with the third-party website.
-The page will be refreshed to the initial state.
+> When an agent switches from a tab template of type third-party website to another tab, and then switches back to the tab template with the third-party website, the page will be refreshed to the initial state.

 #### How parsing works